rhysv96/muval-laravel-test/README.md

 4. **Tests**
    Include unit or feature tests for code coverage in the Zip file.
 5. **Submit**
    Compress your solution into a Zip file and send to nicole@muval.com.au.
-Please do not push your changes to the repo.

 ## **What to Look For**